All Episodes

 Why are they still here?

-Why were they allowed to do that?
+Why were they allowed to?

-But the second they step onto that magic soil, they're a poor oppressed minority who deserve Gibbs just like the rest of them.
+But the second they step onto that magic soil, they're a poor, oppressed minority who deserve Gibbs, just like the rest of them.

-Um you hardly see them off of them, to be honest.
+You hardly see them off of them, to be honest.

 Yeah, fantastic propaganda.

-Wow, we we're doing action.
+Wow, we're doing action.

-We're doing action right now, folks, and then it just carries on.
+We're doing action right now, folks.

 And I'm like, okay.